 Without the dedicated volunteers of the Boone County Fire Protection District, more than 50,000 residents would face limited service or a significantly higher tax burden to outfit and employ career firefighters.
 Volunteering will change your life, and could help save someone else’s!

 Volunteer firefighters come from all walks of life.
 Our members include farmers, nurses, teachers, construction workers, students, accountants, and career firefighters.
 They joined the department to help their neighbors in times of need, to fulfill a desire to give back to their community, and contribute to the greater good.
-Along the way, they have developed a strong sense of family with those in the Fire District.
+Along the way, they have developed a strong sense of family with those on the Fire District.

 The lives and property of our citizens depends on well-trained volunteers.
-The training you will receive will not only make you stronger and more capable, it will also prepare you with skills that will last a lifetime.
+The training you will receive will not only make you stronger and more capable, it will prepare you with skills that will last a lifetime.
 Training for our volunteers follows to main phases: initial training and continuing education.